musiur/musiur/README.md

 const OPU = {
   firstname: "Musiur Alam Opu",
   country: "Bangladesh",
-  what_is: "Software Engineer",
+  what_do: "Software Engineer",
-  how_is: "Believer"
+  what_is: "Believer"
 }
 ```